nbloomf/st-haskell/doc/index.md

 2. Follow established conventions regarding things like command-line arguments and return codes.
 3. Think very hard before making a tool less consistent or more complicated.

 I will prefix the names of these ports with ``sth-``, to avoid clashing with existing real programs.
 And of course all should be considered works-in-progress.
+These tools operate on text, which turns out to be [more interesting](/pages/sth/formats.html) than I realized when I started this project.

 ## The Tools (Book Order)